 - Saturday night concerts are admitted free!

-- Fourth of July Celebration - the Eagles tribute band, the Alter Eagles, will be playing on the Wednesday, July 4, at 7:00 p.m. with fireworks to follow.
+- Fourth of July Celebrations - the Eagles tribute band, the Alter Eagles, will be playing on Wednesday, July 4, at 7:00 p.m. with fireworks to follow.

 After the Saturday night concert, there is a free fireworks show at 9:45 p.m.